crosshatch/server/OVERVIEW.md

 - As of 2022, there were 23.2 million families in the US with children under 12 years of age.[^3]
 - Parents spend an average of $586 per child annually on educational tools.[^4]

-Market data suggests that parents increasingly seek screen time with purpose, preferring apps that provide educational value and foster creativity.
-Crosshatch addresses this growing demand.
+Additional market data suggests that parents increasingly seek screen time with purpose, preferring apps that provide educational value and foster creativity.[^5] Crosshatch addresses this growing demand.

 ## Revenue Model